dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 local snowplow = require("snowplow")
 ```

+That's it - you are now ready to initialize a tracker instance.

 [Back to top](#top)

 <a name="create-tracker" />
 ### 2.1.2 Creating a tracker

-You are now ready to initialize a tracker instance.
-There are two different versions of the constructor, depending on which type of collector you want to log events to.
+There are two different versions of the tracker constructor, depending on which type of collector you want to log events to.

 If you are using a Cloudfront collector, use [newTrackerForCf()](#create-cf) to initialize your tracker instance.
 If you are using any other collector (e.g. the Clojure collector, or SnowCannon), then you should use [newTrackerForUri()](#create-uri).